 My DNA labs also offer specific testing for exercise related genes.
 These identify injury susceptibility, endurance and performance related genes, and those that indicate recovery potential.
 Such information can be invaluable for athletes and anyone trying to maximise the potential of their exercise regimen.

-The test only requires a mouth swab to be sent to the lab so is non invasive.
+The recently updated and expanded test now requires a finger-prick blood sample to be taken.
+The equipment is provided in the kit, and you can safely undertake this at home.
 The lab returns a multi page report and I offer a consultation to go over the results and discuss possible interventions that are likely to be beneficial in light of this information.